Healthy Learning Mind

 Healthy Learning Mind is a health promotion project including a research and development project that is conducted in co-operation with Folkhälsan Research Center and the University of Helsinki.

 The aim of the research project is to explore the effectiveness of a mindfulness-based intervention program on e.g. stress resilience, mental health and learning among 12-15 year old adolescents in the school context.
-3000 students and their teachers and parents participated in the study during 2014-2016.
+3519 students and their teachers and parents participated in the study during 2014-2016.
+Analysing and reporting of the data started in the spring 2017.

 The capacity to face new and stressful situations in the course of human life depends on an individual’s internal resources which develop in interplay between psychological, physiological and social constituents of life.
 Early intervention, targeted to strengthen and support this capacity, would be needed to counteract the influence of stressors and to promote health and well-being.